andifalk/secure-development-on-kubernetes/README.md

 [Presentation Slides (PDF)](https://github.com/andifalk/secure-development-on-kubernetes/raw/master/secure_kubernetes_presentation.pdf)

-## Setup
+## Requirements and Setup

+### Java JDK

+You need a Java JDK version 11 or higher

+### Kubernetes

 In general you should be able to run all demos on current Kubernetes cluster versions at least supporting pod security contexts.

-### Local Kubernetes

 For local Kubernetes provisioning you may use [K3s](https://k3s.io) that runs on Linux systems (without using a VM) or [Minikube](https://minikube.sigs.k8s.io) as a cross-platform solution running on Linux, macOS, and Windows.

 For installation just follow the instructions on the [K3s](https://k3s.io) or [Minikube](https://minikube.sigs.k8s.io) web sites.

 #### Minikube